xiangshiyin/python-for-kids/2023-2024/2024-03-09/README.md

 * Online resources
   * Introduction to Python modules and packages [[link](https://realpython.com/python-modules-packages/)]
     * A bit long but a good read :)

+# Assignment
+Can you solve the following math problem?
+* **Q1**: Annie needs to use 1 complete candle each day.
+When the candles burn out, she could also melt 7 candle ends to make 1 complete candle.
+Given the fact that Annie has 7 complete candles at the very beginning, how many days can the candles last before she needs to go and buy new ones?
+  * Assume Annie has $x$ candles at the very beginning, can you write a function `days(x)` to output the number of days the candles can last before Annie needs to buy new ones?